smallpondtom/UniqueKronecker.jl/docs/src/index.md

 - Compute the unique Kronecker product for vectors of any dimension ``n`` and any repeated (Kronecker) order ``k``.
 - Generate the associated polynomial and Kronecker coefficient matrices ``\mathbf{A}_{2u}`` and ``\mathbf{A}_2``.
 - Convert between unique and standard Kronecker products.
+- **Khatri-Rao Product**: Compute column-wise Kronecker products of matrices and their unique variants.
+- **Face-Splitting Product**: Compute row-wise Kronecker products of matrices and their unique variants.
 - Utility functions for polynomial modeling and symmetric tensor operations.

 ## Installation